Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - customizing an exercise/06 - requiring code features.md

 Hello, World!
 ```

-The following `Exercise` subclass enforces the use of a `while` loop:
+The following subclass enforces the use of a `while` loop:

 ```python
 import ast